 To be considered for dual enrollment admission, you must submit the following:

 No application fee is required.

 Up to three classes may be taken each semester with the approval of the high school counselor and SVSU's Office of Admissions.

 Students must submit a new High School Dual Enrollment Form and updated high school transcripts each semester that they are interested in enrolling.

-SVSU posts each semester of course offerings on an online course lookup tool called Cardinal Direct.
+SVSU posts each semester of course offerings on an online course lookup tool called Course Schedule Lookup.
 Visitors may access this system 24/7 and do not need a login or password.

-Access Cardinal Direct to find the course(s) you wish to enroll in.
+Access Course Schedule Lookup to find the course(s) you wish to enroll in.

 Submit the course information on the High School Dual Enrollment Agreement prior to mailing it in.

 Once accepted as a dual enrollment student at SVSU, you are eligible to activate your SVSU email and online student account through Cardinal Direct.
 Detailed instructions including your SVSU Student ID# and UserName will be sent through the postal mail along with your admission letter.